gavincapriola/security-camera/README.md

 ## Security Camera with Python

-We’re using the haarcascade algorithm to detect faces and bodies, pre-built by OpenCV.
+We’re using the haarcascade algorithm to detect faces and eyes, pre-built by OpenCV.

 ## :package: Download and Setup